 - Career progression challenges in HRM.

 If you are opting for finance, then you need to pay attention to the following concepts:-

-- A working definition of Finance Managementwith focus on the efficient and effective management of funds in such a manner as to accomplish the objectives of the organization.
+- A working definition of Finance Management with a focus on the efficient and effective management of funds in such a manner as to accomplish the objectives of the organization.

 - Commonly used terms in Finance Management, like financial resources, banking & non-banking finance, investment banking, financial ratios etc.